puppetlabs/puppet-docs/source/hiera/2.0/command_line.markdown

 #### Puppet Enterprise Example

-In Puppet Enterprise 2.x or 3.x, you can do Hiera lookups with MCollective by switching to the `peadmin` account on the puppet master server, which is authorized to issue orchestration commands.
+In Puppet Enterprise 2.x or 3.x, you can do Hiera lookups with MCollective by switching to the `peadmin` account on the Puppet master server, which is authorized to issue orchestration commands.

     # sudo -iu peadmin
     $ hiera ntp_server -m balancer01.example.com